 Hazing is defined as any action taken which produces bodily harm or danger, mental or physical discomfort, embarrassment, harassment, fright, or ridicule.
 All national fraternal organizations and institutions of higher education have banned hazing.
 The rituals of Greek organizations have nothing to do with hazing; they are not scary, shameful, or degrading.
 Although it is the most important part of membership, it is nothing more than symbols, heraldry, and common ideals.
 If you suspect that hazing is happening in a fraternity or sorority at UA Little Rock, contact the Student Experience Center.

 What is the new member process?

-Most organizations require their members to complete a probationary period, usually called “pledgeship,” “new member education,” or “membership intake” prior to initiation for the purpose of orientation and membership development.
+Most organizations require members to complete a probationary period, usually called “pledgeship,” “new member education,” or “membership intake” before initiation for the purpose of orientation and membership development.
 During this time you will learn the history, traditions, and operating procedures for the organization and participate in activities to get to know the members better.
 Organizations use various terms to refer to their pre-initiates, including “pledge,” “new member,” “associate member,” and “candidate.”
 Some organizations require new members to achieve a certain grade point average during their “new member” semester in order to qualify to be initiated.